Fresno State vs. Boise State NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Broncos have been underdogs by 5.5 points or more two times this year and have covered the spread every time.

-- Boise State's games this season have eclipsed the over/under two times in eight opportunities (25%).
+- Boise State's games this year have hit the over on two of eight set point totals (25%).

-- When Boise State scores more than 20.8 points, it is 5-1 against the spread and 4-2 overall.
+- Boise State is 5-1 against the spread and 4-2 overall when the team records more than 20.8 points.

-- In games that Boise State piles up over 346.8 yards, the team is 3-1 against the spread and 3-1 overall.
+- Boise State is 3-1 against the spread and 3-1 overall when the team churns out more than 346.8 yards.

-- The Broncos have turned the ball over 10 times, eight fewer times than the Bulldogs have forced turnovers (18).
+- This season the Broncos have 10 turnovers, eight fewer than the Bulldogs have takeaways (18).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.